Legacy Film Series

 Close Harmony (30 min.)

 An Academy Award-winning documentary about a senior citizen chorus and an elementary school chorus who practice for a combined concert, and in the process, dissolve many stereotypes about each other, and form an important bond that results in a memorable performance.
-Rental: $70.

 Collector of Bedford Street